Komi alphabets: Writing after 1932

 Back in 1924, Professor A.N.
 Gren proposed translating the Komi script on a Latinized basis.
 According to his design, the alphabet should include the following letters: A a, B b, D d, Dj dj, E e, G g, Zs zs, Dzs dzs, I i, J j, K k, L l, Lj lj, M m, N n, Nj nj, O o, Ö ö, P p, R r, S s, Sj sj, Sch sch, Cs cs, Csj csj, T t, Tj tj, U u, V v, Y y, Z z, Zj zj, Dz dz.
 At that time, few supported Gren, but at that time an active process of the Latinization of writing began in the USSR, and soon this question was raised again.
 In 1929, at the Komi Linguistic Conference of Glavnauka, a resolution was adopted on the need to switch to the Latinized alphabet, using the experience of Latinizing the Turkic scripts of the peoples of the USSR.
 In September 1930, the Bureau of the Komi Regional Committee of the All-Union Communist Party of Bolsheviks (Bolsheviks) formally decided to translate the Komi script into Latin.
 The alphabet itself was approved in November 1931, after which the transfer of paperwork, education and publishing to a new script began.
 This process was generally completed in 1934.

-The Latin Komi alphabet essentially became a transliteration of the youthful alphabet — it retained strict phonemicity, the designation of soft consonants by adding a “tai”l (descender) to the letter, and special signs for affricates.
+The Latin Komi alphabet essentially became a transliteration of the youthful alphabet — it retained strict phonemicity, the designation of soft consonants by adding a “tail" (descender) to the letter, and special signs for affricates.
 Thus, both the advantages and disadvantages of the previous alphabet were preserved.

 The change in the political situation in the USSR in the mid-1930s led to the abandonment of the Latinized Komi alphabet — the country began the process of cyrillization.
 Regarding the writing of Komi, this resulted in a rejection of the Latin alphabet in 1936.
 Instead, Molodtsov's alphabet was restored, but in 1938 it was replaced by a new version of the Cyrillic alphabet, much more similar to the Russian script.